wjakob/nanobind/docs/ndarray.rst

            int32_t device_type = nb::device::cpu::value,
            int32_t device_id = 0) { .. }

 If no ``strides`` parameter is provided, the implementation will assume a C-style ordering.
-Both ``strides`` and ``shape`` will be copied by the constructor, hence the targets of these pointers don’t need to remain valid following the call.
+Both ``strides`` and ``shape`` will be copied by the constructor, hence the targets of these pointers don't need to remain valid following the call.

 An alternative form of the constructor takes ``std::initializer_list`` instead of shape/stride arrays for brace-initialization and infers ``ndim``: